ElementsProject/elementsproject.github.io/elements-code-tutorial/blockchain.md

 e1-cli sendtoaddress $(e1-cli getnewaddress) 1000000 "" "" true
 ~~~~

-Note that we did not need to specify the asset being sent as "newasset" will be used by default.
+Note that we did not need to specify the asset being sent, as "newasset" will be used by default.

 Now claim the anyone-can-spend reissuance token and generate some blocks to confirm the transactions: